Nursing (NRS)

 NRS 403 ETHICAL DEC-MAKING & SPIRITUAL 3 Credit

-This course introduces nurses to leading ethical theories that underlie moral judgment, and helps nurses to develop their capacities for decision-making in patient care and advocacy.
-Attention is also paid to the role spirituality can play in helping nurses confront issues of death and human suffering.
-Nurses are exposed to the American Nurses Association (2015) Code of Ethics and ethics related to transcultural nursing.
-Major course themes include: introduction to utilitarian, Kantian, and natural law moral principles, with special attention to how these principles apply to nursing practice.
-An introduction to the elements of Christian spirituality, with an ecumenical emphasis on processing and discerning appropriate responses to challenging and traumatic experiences related to pain, suffering, and end of life care are included.
+This course introduces nurses to leading ethical theories that form the foundation of moral judgment, aiding in the development of decision-making skills in patient care and advocacy.
+Additionally, attention is given to the role of spirituality in helping nurses address issues related to death and human suffering.
+Nurses will become familiar with the American Nurses Association (2015) Code of Ethics and ethics pertaining to transcultural nursing.
+Key themes of the course include an overview of Utilitarian, Kantian, and Virtue theories, with a focus on their application to nursing practice.
+Furthermore, students will be introduced to elements of Christian spirituality, with an ecumenical approach emphasizing the processing and discernment of appropriate responses to challenging and traumatic experiences, particularly those related to pain, suffering, and end-of-life care.
+Through this course, nurses will develop competencies in ethical decision-making and spiritual care, enhancing their ability to navigate complex ethical dilemmas and provide compassionate patient-centered care.

 Pre-requisite: NRS 419, NRS 407, NRS 402, NRS 301